ITU-BDSA23-GROUP27/Chirp/docs/report.md

 <!-- image of project board with issues -->
 ![Project Dashboard](images/Project_Dashboard.png)

 We have one unresolved functionality which is the comment feature.
 As of right now the feature is implemented in the code but not utilized by the front-end.
 That is the field for typing in a comment, the send button as well as showing the other comments on the individual cheeps.
-In addition there is a minor fix needed in the form of making the username endpoint case-insensitive.
+In addition, there is a minor fix needed in the form of making the username endpoint case-insensitive.

 <!-------------------------------------------------------------------------------------------------------->